 Check in was fast and friendly.
 We stayed in a Tower King Deluxe Room and it was perfect.
 The room was clean and comfortable.
 Maid Service was on point.
 Entire staff was friendly and smiling.
 We felt very welcomed!
 The pool was a bit unkept...chairs were very dirty but that was the only complaint.
 Overall a great value for a first time trip to Vegas.

 A gigantic baby?
-A gigantic, inflatable snail?
-OK, we slurped down our drinks before they could be spiked so, what gives with the hallucinations?
-Well, the catch is that there is no catch – you’re just at a Cirque du Soleil show and a damn good one at that.
+A humongous, inflatable snail?
+OK, you've got our attention.
 Like fine art, the storyline of Mystère at Treasure Island is left up to individual interpretation.
-But one thing about this production is for sure: this show, which also happens to be the first Cirque du Soleil production in Vegas, is so entertaining you’ll want to stay for an encore after the final bow.Oh, and speaking of the performers, we always wonder whether or not these crazy-talented people are even human.
-They’re like the ultimate example of “don’t try this at home.”
-They fly, they muscle up poles like tree frogs and make us feel pretty damn bad about not being able to touch our toes.
-They’re friggin’ amazing, and they have no fear and apparently no bones in their super-bendy bodies.Performing stunts like quadruple flips off see-saws and other sick tricks we average folk couldn’t even dream up if we tried, this show is so unreal you just kinda have to let it happen.
-Emphasizing family-friendly, awe-inspiring athleticism and imaginative imagery, Mystère embraces all the signature Cirque du Soleil elements that have made the production one of the OG companies on the Las Vegas Strip.
+But one thing about this production is for sure: this show, which also happens to be the first Cirque du Soleil production in Vegas, is so entertaining you’ll want to stay for an encore after the final bow.Oh, and speaking of the performers, the show features an international cast of 67 artists that are the ultimate example of "don't try this at home."
+We always wonder whether or not these crazy-talented performers are even human.
+They fly, they muscle up poles like tree frogs and make us feel pretty bad about not being able to touch our toes.
+They’re friggin’ amazing, and they have no fear and apparently no bones in their super-bendy bodies.Performing stunts like quadruple flips off teeterboards and other eye-popping tricks we average folk couldn’t dream of if we tried, this show is so unreal you just kinda have to let it happen.
+Emphasizing family-friendly, awe-inspiring athleticism and imaginative imagery, Mystère embraces all the signature Cirque du Soleil elements that have made this show one of the must-see productions on the Las Vegas Strip.